pusher/atom-pair/README.md

 Once your partner has a session ID, they should go to the command pallette and hit `AtomPair: Join a pairing session`, and enter the ID.

 Once there are more than one of you in a session, your collaborators will be represented by a coloured marker in the gutter, which will changed position based on their selections and inputs.

+Any new files opened in that window will be automatically synced across, and you can work on different files at the same time.

 To end a pairing session, go to `AtomPair: Disconnect`, and you will be disconnected from Pusher, and the file will be free for you to save.